orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ##### On Naming, ..., Grouping

-This is basically: When to decide that perspective switches should have a different name associated with them, when they can probably be thrown in a bag with other stuff: I.e. Why is it so significantly different it should be separate?

 Can implement the ignorances through those traversal layers on branches which dont go left/right but only one direction?